-If you are visiting this page, you or someone you know is likely hurting after experiencing a bias or hate incident on campus.
-That should never be part of the Wisconsin Experience and we want address the issue and provide you with resources you might need.
+If you are visiting this page, you or someone you know is likely hurting after experiencing a bias and hate incident on campus.
+That should never be part of The Wisconsin Experience and we want address the issue and provide you with resources you might need.

-The University of Wisconsin-Madison values a diverse community where all members are able to participate fully in the Wisconsin Experience.
-Incidents of bias or hate affecting a person or group create a hostile climate and negatively impact the quality of the Wisconsin Experience for community members.
-UW-Madison takes such incidents seriously and will investigate and respond to reported or observed incidents of bias.
+The University of Wisconsin-Madison values a diverse community where all members are able to participate fully in The Wisconsin Experience.
+Incidents of bias and hate affecting a person or group create a hostile climate and negatively impact the quality of The Wisconsin Experience for community members.
+UW-Madison takes such incidents seriously and will investigate and respond to repFallorted or observed incidents of bias.

 If an emergency has occurred please call 911.